 “I’m a jack-of-all-trades, master-of-none when it comes to hobbies because almost anything interests me.
 If it’s an activity that gets me using my brain and hands, it’ll probably become a hobby.
 Unfortunately, the nights aren’t long and I don’t get to indulge in everything I want to.
-Months go by before I can pick up a hobby again but if the opportunity presents, I enjoy playing piano and bass guitar, creating digital art, reading, researching, playing PC games (mostly RPG and strategy), or playing tabletop war-games.
-Writing is a hobby and so happened to become my career.”
+Months go by before I can pick up a hobby again but if the opportunity presents, I enjoy playing piano and bass guitar, reading, researching, playing PC games (mostly RPG and strategy), or playing tabletop war-games.
+Writing is a hobby which just so happened to become my career.”

 Travels Of South Africa

 “I don’t think I’ve settled anywhere for long before.
 Where I am now, here in the Karoo, is the longest I’ve stayed in my adult life.
 I grew up in the Johannesburg area until my teen years from where we moved to Sasolburg.
 From there, I’ve stayed in Villiersdorp and Potchefstroom.
 I’ve also visited several towns and cities, such as Port Elizabeth, Durban, Nelspruit, Bloemfontein, Vereeniging, Pretoria, De Aar, and others.

 My experience among the various socio-economic demographics in those areas catered to an understanding the social hierarchy of affluence.
 I was able to observe people in their comfort zones and how they reacted when those zones were compromised.
 I take my experiences and incorporate them into the characters I create.”

 “Where to begin?
 I enjoy anything with a thought-provoking story, really.
 My go-to genres are sci-fi, horror, and fantasy.
 I grew up on books of Isaac Asimov, Arthur C. Clarke, Michael Moorcock, L. Ron Hubbard, Sheri S. Tepper, J. R. R. Tolkein, Terry Pratchet, and Carol Lewis.
 I’m sure there are a few I missed but those authors pretty much sum up what I like.

-Modern authors I enjoy include Dan Abnett, Graham McNeill, William King, James Swallow — authors I’ve come to know through Warhammer 40k — as well as Greg Egan, Stephen King, G. R. R. Martin, J. K. Rowling, Nnedi Okorafor, Kelly Blanchard, as well as many South African authors in speculative fiction.”
+Modern authors I enjoy include Dan Abnett, Graham McNeill, William King, James Swallow — authors I’ve come to know through Warhammer 40k — as well as Greg Egan and Stephen King, as well as many South African authors of speculative fiction.”

 On Science Fiction In South Africa